igmrlm/YouTubeTimestampCutter/README.md

 ## Purpose

-This program allows you to copy the list of timestamps from your full-length YouTube video into a text file and then automatically cut it into seperate videos based on those timestamps.
+This program allows you to copy the list of timestamps from your full-length YouTube video into a text file and then automatically cut it into separate videos based on those timestamps.

 ## Features